 Unfortunately, there are no symptoms associated with asthenozoospermia.
 The only possible way for a patient to suspect that he has this sperm disorder is by doing a semen analysis.

-Also, several references to the semen analysis test have been made through this article, as it is the only test that allows us to diagnose not only asthenozoospermia, but also other sperm disorders.
-To learn more about this diagnostic test, read: What Is a Semen Analysis Report? – Purpose, Preparation & Cost.
+We have made several references to the semen analysis test in this post.
+It is the test that allows us to diagnose not only asthenozoospermia, but also other sperm disorders.
+To learn more about this diagnostic test visit the following link: What Is a Semen Analysis Report? – Purpose, Preparation & Cost.

-Last but not least, if you are interested or need to undergo ICSI, the fertility treatment typically used to achieve pregnancy with asthenozoospermia, click here: What Is ICSI Technique? – Process, Success Rates & Cost.
+Finally, if you are interested in, or need to undergo ICSI, the fertility treatment typically used to achieve pregnancy with asthenozoospermia, click here: What Is ICSI Technique? – Process, Success Rates & Cost.

 Aitken RJ, Buckingham DW, Brindle, J, Gomez E, Baker HWG, Irvine DS (1995): Analysis of sperm movement in relation to the oxidative stress created by leukocytes in washed sperm preparations and seminal plasma.
 Hum Reprod 10:2061–2070.

 Blanco AM (1992): El laboratorio en el estudio del factor masculino en infertilidad.
 In: Guitelman A, Aszpiz SM (Eds).
 Exploracion Funcional Endocrina.
 Buenos Aires: Ed.
 Akadia, 1992.

 Bruno Dahlberg (1990) Asthenozoospermia/Teratozoospermia and Infertility, Archives of Andrology, 25:1, 85-87.

 Dahlberg B (1988): Sperm motility in fertile men and males in infertile units: In vitro test.
 Arch Androl 20:31-34.